-The goal of portfolios with an ESG investment mandate is to limit investments to securities that are ethical, sustainable, and/or prioritize social issues.
-There are many different types of ESG investment mandates, and they often prioritize various issues.
+The goal of portfolios with an ESG investment mandate is to limit investments to securities that are ethical, sustainable, or prioritize social issues.
+There are many different ESG investment mandates, and they often prioritize various matters.

 For example, the priority of one ESG fund may be investing in renewable energy sources.
 In contrast, the focus of another may be only investing in securities involved in furthering social justice.